NR 218

 • Zero-dimensional objects containing a single coordinate pair.

-• X,Y coordinates on a cartesian plane
+• X,Y (,Z) coordinates on a Cartesian plane (or Euclidean space)

 Lines